 I was originally Licensed in 1962 as WN2CLT.
 Upgraded to technician WB2CLT in 1963.
 General in 2000.
 I acquired my father's call, W2BSN, in September 2003 under the vanity call program.

-I served as an Aviation Electronics Technician (ATN) in Vietnam in an A-6A Intruder squadron (VA-35) from NAS Oceania VA.1965 - 1969.
+I served in the Navy as an Aviation Electronics Technician (ATN) in Vietnam in an A-6A Intruder squadron (VA-35) from NAS Oceana VA.
+1965 - 1969.
 Two 7 month cruises in the Tonkin Gulf Yacht Club aboard the USS Enterprise helped me to complete my 4 year enlistment.
 Then came a career in computer service that spanned 36 years and 4 companies.

 My wife Eileen, and I raised a son, Jim, and a daughter Tracy, and family always came first.